 - In a food processor, add flour, sugar, salt, cinnamon.
 Pulse to combine.
 Add butter, and continue pulsing until mixture looks like coarse meal.

 - In a medium bowl, whisk one egg yolk with the water and lemon zest, then add to flour mixture.
 Pulse until dough combines together.
 Remove dough, press into a disk on a surface dusted with a bit of flour, wrap in plastic and refrigerate for at least one hour, and up to 8.

-- Preheat over to 350.
+- Preheat oven to 350.
 On a floured surface, roll the dough to 1/4 inch thick, and cut round shapes to fit into a 2-3 inch tartlet tin.

-- I lightly sprayed the tins with a non-stick baking spray, and pinched a generous teaspoon into each tin rather than rolling it out, trimming of any excess dough from the sides with my (clean) fingers.
+- Spray the tins lightly with a non-stick baking sprayPinch a generous teaspoon into each tin, and press the dough in as evenly as possible, trimming any excess dough off the sides.

 - Fill each tart with 2 teaspoons of jam, adjusting depending on the size of your tartlet tin.

-- Sprinkle tarts with a few sliced almonds, pinch of granola, or more dough cut into a small round.
+- Sprinkle the tarts with a few sliced almonds, a pinch of granola, or more dough cut into a small round as garnish.